History of Divi Resorts

 The company went through several phases of purchasing and selling various resorts under the Divi brand over the years, operating under the company Divi Hotels, Inc. The group has been conducting management and sales operations since 1992 under the entity Divi Hotels Marketing Inc., with corporate headquarters in Chapel Hill, North Carolina.

-Now with 30,000 owners and eight timeshare resorts under the Divi Resorts brand, those resorts operate as:
+Now with 30,000 owners and seven timeshare resorts under the Divi Resorts brand, those resorts operate as:

 Divi Flamingo Beach Resort and Casino - Divi Bonaire